1 / 2

 Description

 This Grade 1 science worksheet helps students identify the critical ways animal parents support their offspring's survival.
-By matching illustrations of real-world animal behaviors to terms like food and shelter, learners build a foundational understanding of biological patterns.
-This activity simplifies life science concepts into a visual exercise that ensures student comprehension.
+By matching illustrations of real-world animal behaviors to terms like food, shelter, and protection, young learners build a foundational understanding of biological patterns and life science concepts.

 At a Glance

-• Format: 2 high-quality pages · 3 matching problems · Answer key included · PDF
+• Format: 2 pages · 3 problems · Answer key included · PDF

 What's Inside

-Inside this resource is a focused student activity and a corresponding answer key.
-The worksheet features three illustrations depicting rabbits in a burrow, a hen with her chicks, and a dog with her puppies.
-Students match these scenes with the specific survival needs: food, shelter, or protection.
-The layout is designed for early readers with large text and clear visual cues.
+Inside this resource is a focused student activity page and a corresponding answer key.
+The worksheet features three clear illustrations depicting rabbits in a burrow, a hen with her chicks, and a dog nursing her puppies.
+Students draw lines to match these scenes with the specific survival needs they represent: food, shelter, or protection.
+The layout is specifically designed for early readers, utilizing large text and strong visual cues to support comprehension.

 Implementing this activity is an efficient three-step process.
-First, print the single-page worksheet for each student (1 minute).
-Second, distribute the sheets and have students complete the matching task independently or in pairs (10 minutes).
-Finally, use the provided answer key for a quick whole-class review or self-correction session (3 minutes).
-This workflow makes it an ideal choice for emergency sub plans or morning work.
+First, print the single-page worksheet for each student, which takes under a minute.
+Second, distribute the sheets and have students complete the matching task independently or in pairs over 10 minutes.
+Finally, use the provided answer key for a quick whole-class review session lasting about three minutes.
+This streamlined workflow requires under two minutes of total teacher prep time, making it an ideal choice for emergency sub plans or quick science centers.

 Standards Alignment

-This resource aligns with the Next Generation Science Standard 1-LS1-2.
-This standard requires students to use media to determine patterns in behavior of parents and offspring that help offspring survive.
-By identifying how parents provide food and protection, students observe the repeatable behaviors that ensure survival.
-Both standard codes can be copied directly into lesson plans or curriculum mapping tools.
+This resource aligns with the primary standard 1-LS1-2: Read texts and use media to determine patterns in behavior of parents and offspring that help offspring survive.
+By identifying how parents provide food and protection, students observe the repeatable behaviors that ensure survival in nature.
+Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

-Use this worksheet to solidify vocabulary during a lesson on living things.
-It bridges the gap between reading a picture book about animal families and a more hands-on observation activity.
-For a formative assessment, observe if students can explain why the hen’s wings represent protection versus shelter.
-It typically takes first graders approximately 12 minutes to complete and discuss.
+Use this worksheet to solidify vocabulary during a lesson on living things, ideally after direct instruction or reading a picture book about animal families.
+For a formative assessment, observe if students can accurately explain why the hen’s wings represent protection rather than shelter.
+It typically takes first graders approximately 10 to 15 minutes to complete the matching and discuss their reasoning.

-This activity is perfect for first-grade students or kindergarteners ready for advanced science vocabulary.
-It provides excellent support for English Language Learners (ELLs) by pairing clear illustrations with essential academic terms.
+This activity is perfect for first-grade students or kindergarteners who are ready for introductory science vocabulary.
+It provides excellent support for English Language Learners by pairing clear illustrations with essential academic terms, reducing the language barrier.
 It naturally pairs with a non-fiction read-aloud about animal habitats or a classroom anchor chart detailing the universal needs of all living organisms.